Mote Park Roscommon

 Towards the back end of 2020 we had bought a house just outside the town of Roscommon and during these days of limited travel we decided to explore what was available to us on our doorstep.
 After some advice we were delighted to find a Roscommon Park like Mote Park, which was said to be one of best Roscommon walks.

-Being in such a rural destination we knew there would be some hidden gems and the Roscommon Mote Park was certainly one of them
+Being in such a rural destination we knew there would be some hidden gems and this was certainly one of them

 Situated a 5 minute drive from Roscommon town centre and 35 minutes from the town of Athlone.